 VASSA aims to gather relevant information relating to South Africa’s vernacular architectural landscape.

 This is why we ask you to participate in our Members’ Gallery which could become a hugely valuable resource for everyone interested in ‘things vernacular’.

 Though he was not a trained architect, his publications are all illustrated with his own inimitable pen-sketches, which VASSA is privileged to be able to use.
-Click here for VASSA’s James Walton images

 Walton’s eleven books and over two hundred papers are all pioneering efforts in their own field, which is the study of truly ‘folk’ and not just ‘historical’ architecture and structures.

 They include Homesteads and Villages of South Africa (1952), Water-mills, Windmills and Horse-mills of South Africa (1974), The Josephine Mill and its Owners (1978), Cape Dovecots and Fowl-runs (1985), Double-storeyed, flat-roofed Buildings of the rural Cape (1993).

-André Pretorius, author, photographer and conservationist, also bequeathed his invaluable private collection.
-Click here for the Andre Pretorius US catalogue
+André Pretorius, author, photographer and conservationist, also bequeathed US his invaluable private collection.

-Look over these sites too
+Also look over these sites

 The Cape’s Threatened Buildings – a Facebook group started by VASSA member Jim Hislop, to create awareness about how many of the Cape’s historical sites and buildings are being demolished.